-Curtis Holder appointed artist in residence at Leeds Art Gallery as part of UAL Decolonising Arts Institute’s 20/20 project
+Curtis Holder appointed artist-in-residence at Leeds Art Gallery as part of UAL Decolonising Arts Institute’s 20/20 project

 I am excited to share that I’ll be joining Leeds Art Gallery as artist-in-residence over the next 15 months to create a new work for the gallery’s permanent collection.